View Source Scholar.Decomposition.PCA (Scholar v0.4.0)

 Fit the model with x and apply the dimensionality reduction on x.

-For a fitted model performs a decomposition.
+For a fitted model performs a decomposition of samples x.

 Functions